caxy/front-end-starter-kit/README.md

 .
 ├── bin                      # Build/Start scripts
-├── dist                     # The folder for the compiled output (ignored by git) ├── docs                     # Documentation files for the project ├── config                   # Project and build configurations ├── public                   # Static public assets (not imported anywhere in source code) ├── server                   # Node server application that provides a http server for development (optional) │   └── main.js              # Server application entry point ├── src                      # Application source code │   ├── styleguide           # Assets used in the styleguide that are not used in the application
+├── dist                     # The folder for the compiled output (ignored by git) ├── docs                     # (optional) Supplemental documentation files for the project, if needed ├── config                   # Project and build configurations ├── public                   # Static public assets (not imported anywhere in source code) ├── server                   # (optional) Node server application that provides a http server for development │   └── main.js              # Server application entry point ├── src                      # Application source code │   ├── styleguide           # Assets used in the styleguide that are not used in the application